St Salvator’s Chapel Wedding Photos

 On Saturday I had the pleasure of shooting my first ever St Salvator’s Chapel wedding photos at the wedding of Melissa and Gordon.
 It was great to be back in St Andrews for the second time in a week.
 The previous week I photographed Amy and Kieran’s wedding reception at Fairmont St Andrews.
 It’s always a pleasure to be in St Andrews and I was really looking forward to being inside St Salvator’s Chapel for the first time.

 There’s a bit of a theme running through many of my weddings this year.
 I’ve many clients who come from abroad to get married in beautiful Scotland.
 Who can blame them?
 We’ve some of the finest wedding venues in the World!
 Melissa and Gordon live in Texas but Gordon’s originally from Fife and like so many couples they loved the idea of a Scottish wedding.
 I met Melissa and Gordon last year in Edinburgh and instantly warmed to them and their sense of humour.

 My day began with coverage of the bridal preparations in St Andrews.
 Melissa was getting ready in a house in College Street.
-This was great for me as it meant a 60 second walk from the house to Salvator’s Chapel = more time spent shooting photos!
+This was great for me as it meant a 60 second walk from the house to Salvator’s Chapel = more time spent shooting photos, less time travelling!